darkvision77/captppd/README.md

 ### Adding printer from user interface
 #### CUPS web interface
 1. Go to admin page (default: http://127.0.0.1:631/admin).
-2. Click «Find New Printers».
+2. Click “Find New Printers”.
 3. Select the captusb printer.
 4. And the model should be like `Canon LBP3200, captppd 0.1.0`.